neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 ### Render Demo

-Use this demo or locally by running this command in your Terminal:
+Use this demo by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-basics/demo-render